 A: While each product will differ in terms of the interface used, there are some basic steps that you will need to carry out in order to properly adjust your grinder, no matter what option you decide upon.

-- Always switch your grinder on, while making the adjustments, so that you lower the risk of ground and whole beans becoming jammed in the system as you move change the coarseness.
+- Always switch your grinder on, while making the adjustments, so that you lower the risk of ground and whole beans becoming jammed in the system as you move to change the coarseness.

 - Gently adjust your knob.
 Each coffee grinder is designed for precision-based grinding and a small change can make a huge difference.